troglobit/finit/README.md

     # Fallback if /etc/hostname is missing
     host myhostname

-    # Devices to fsck at boot
+    # Devices to fsck at boot, only needed if not in /etc/fstab
     check /dev/vda1

     # Runlevel to start after bootstrap, runlevel 'S'